 When in a crisis – knowing your options is critical to your outcome.
 When other avenues close, seek another.
 Be flexible.
 Examine then discard the plans.
 Choose the route that puts you in the best possible situation.

 Get rid of non-essentials.
 Drop unnecessary expenses.
-Concentrate only on what’s the important.
+Concentrate only on what’s important.
 In first-aid, stop the bleeding.

 - SEEK ADVICE.